Position: Adopt Constraints Over Fixed Penalties in Deep Learning: Experimental Details

 This rate-constrained setup matches the experiment in Figure~2 of \citet{cotter2019proxy}, originally designed to showcase the effectiveness of their method for handling non-differentiable constraints.
 Here, we repurpose it to highlight the tunability advantages of the Lagrangian approach over the penalized one.

 Since the constraint is not differentiable with respect to the model parameters, we follow \citet{cotter2019proxy} and use a differentiable surrogate to update the model parameters, while still using the true non-differentiable constraint to update the multipliers.\footnote{While possible, using the Lagrangian formulation with a constraint on the surrogate—$P(\hat{y} = 0) \geq 0.7$—does not, as noted by \citet{cotter2019proxy}, yield solutions that satisfy the original, non-differentiable constraint.
-This highlights the strength of their proxy constraints approach.} As a surrogate, we use the hinge loss:
+This highlights the strength of their approach.} As a differentiable surrogate, we use the expected probability of predicting class 0:

 which represents the expected proportion of inputs predicted as class~0.

 To construct the penalized formulation of \cref{eq:rate}, we penalize the objective with the surrogate term:

 where $c>0$ is a penalty coefficient.
 Note that it is not possible to use the non-differentiable constraint with the penalized formulation, as gradient-based optimization requires a differentiable objective.